radj307/volume-control-cli/README.md

  1. Download the [latest release](https://github.com/radj307/vccli).

  2. Extract to a location of your choice. *Preferably [somewhere on your PATH](https://stackoverflow.com/a/44272417/8705305) if you want to invoke `vccli` from any working directory.*

+## Usage

+Run `vccli -h` in a terminal to see the built-in usage guide & the most up-to-date documentation.